greatcloak/decimal/README.md

 ## Features

+- JSON outputs empty string for zero value
- * The zero-value is 0, and is safe to use without initialization
+- The zero-value is 0, and is safe to use without initialization
- * Addition, subtraction, multiplication with no loss of precision
+- Addition, subtraction, multiplication with no loss of precision
- * Division with specified precision
+- Division with specified precision
- * Database/sql serialization/deserialization
+- Database/sql serialization/deserialization
- * JSON and XML serialization/deserialization
+- JSON, XML, and BSON serialization/deserialization

+## History & Project Status

+This project is based on [shopspring/decimal](https://github.com/greatcloak/decimal) which was originally a heavily modified fork of [fpd.Decimal](https://github.com/oguzbilgic/fpd).

+Our aim is to continue maintaining the library as well as make it easier to develop with/on.
+Notable changes include:

+- Adding a BSON marshaller/unmarshaller to make working with mongodb easier.
+- Consider an empty string to be a valid value when unmarshalling json.
+  - Makes working with web apps and html forms easier since you are suggested to use a text based input since number inputs lack the precision this library offers.
+- Refactoring/splitting up of files and tests to make more readable
+- Merging pull requests for any arithmetic related bugs or other fixes

 ## Install

-Run `go get github.com/shopspring/decimal`
+Run `go get github.com/greatcloak/decimal`

 ## Requirements

-Decimal library requires Go version `>=1.7`
+Decimal library requires Go version `>=1.20`

 ## Usage